-I started by reading release notes and discovered that V6 was the first RSTS version to support the PDP 11/70, and also to be able to boot from a non-zero drive unit - ie DK2 instead of DK0.
+I started by reading the release notes and discovered that V6 was the first RSTS version to support the PDP 11/70, and also to be able to boot from a non-zero drive unit - ie DK2 instead of DK0.
 I didn't really need full PDP 11/70 support but I have found that many PDP operating systems prefer or require a zero disk unit number.
 As a result zero drive numbers have become a premium on my emulated system - so V6 seemed preferable to V5.

 I grabbed the V6C tape from RSTS.ORG and began an install it to an RK05 disk image using SIMH.
 It let me initialize the disk but when I went to copy files to disk it failed with a disk index error as below:-

-INIT bug - bad disk index
+Option: COpy INIT bug - bad disk index Fatal RSTS/E system initialization error!
+Option:

 I contacted Brett Bump from RSTS.ORG and asked about the error.
 He advised that the tape copy I was using had always had this problem, as far back as 1984 when it generated the same error on a real PDP 11/45.
 Ouch!

-Using SIMH I examined the failing installation code and could see that it was indeed checking some sort of device index at the point of the error message, but because the value was negative it was triggering the error that I was seeing.
+Using SIMH I examined the failing installation code and could see that it was indeed checking some sort of device index at the point of the error message, but because the value was negative it was triggering the error I was seeing.
 I examined the code further and determined that for an RK05 the device index should be 6, which I validated after some experimentation.
 However even by patching in the correct index value other strange errors resulted.

 I wondered if I could work around the problem by using a RSTS V7 installation to read the RSTS V6 tape, after all RSTS V7 is the closest thing I could find to the failing code.
 I tried a number of test set ups but this approach never looked like working.

-Breakpoint, PC: 031176 (JMP @36370(R0))
+Option: COpy Breakpoint, PC: 031176 (JMP @36370(R0)) sim>

 I wondered if I could somehow use the V7 code to understand more deeply what was going on - so I looked in the V7 installation for a similar command dispatch routine.
-After much searching I determined that V7 is structured completely differently and has no equivalent dispatch or jump table.
-Further it appeared that the V7 copy routine is rolled into a common subroutine with other commands unlike the V6 code.
+After much searching I determined that V7 is structured completely differently and has no equivalent command dispatch or jump table.
+Further it appeared that the V7 copy routine is rolled into a common subroutine with other commands very unlike the V6 code.
 Perhaps this meant that the V6 command table was simply corrupt?
 However my exploration down that path yielded nothing useful.

 Below is the beginning of code for disk INitialise which works and which is similar in function to disk Copy: